xianshenglu/blog/source/_posts/angular-is-not-that-good-before-2023.md

 You might have often heard someone saying that

-> Angular is waiting you in 3 years.
+> Angular is waiting for you in 3 years.
 >
 > Angular is better for big or enterprise project
 >
-> Angular provides excellent updating experience
+> Angular provides an excellent updating experience
 >
 > ...